xvonabur/UNIT3D/book/src/backup.md

 ### Introduction

-This guide outlines the process of creating and restoring a UNIT3D backup, including decryption with your APP_KEY, file restoration, permission management, and cache reset procedures.
+UNIT3D includes backup tooling that can create backups and manage the routine.
+This guide outlines the backups dashboard, the configuration file handling backups, and the process of creating and restoring a UNIT3D backup—including decryption with your APP_KEY, file restoration, permission management, and cache‑reset procedures.

 ### Built-In Backups